 Appendiceal intussusception happens when appendix segment is pulled into itself or into the cecum.
-This condition can mimic various chronic and acute abdominal conditions, with an important entity to be recognized, since it could be mistaken as a cecal mass.
+This condition can mimic various chronic and acute abdominal conditions.
+It is an important entity to recognise since it could be mistaken for a caecal mass.

-Appendiceal intussusception is a rare condition, with an estimated incidence of 0,01% of patients who received appendectomy 1.
+Appendiceal intussusception is a rare condition, with an estimated incidence of 0.01% of patients who underwent appendectomy 1.